madmax983/ltng-support-storybook/README.md

 The goal is a simple framework that lets us see the same component in multiple scenarios (stories) next to one another - using hot reloading for instant verification with the [Local Lightning Web Development beta](https://developer.salesforce.com/blogs/2019/10/announcing-lwc-local-development-beta.html)

+## Stories confirm scenarios at a glance

 For example, let's say we wanted to see how the component looked if:

-* If the component didn't have an message sent
-* If the component had such a large message, it would overflow

-**Did the css overflow kick in correctly?
-Did we get the right css style?  etc.**
+* What if no text is sent at all?
+* What if the container is narrow?
+Does it display correctly?
+* What if there is lots of text, does our container would overflow?

-So we define each of those as "scenes" with the information that the component binds to.
-Each of these define the scenario that we would want to visually verify as we develop.
+We define each of those as scenarios as scenes "scenes".

+Each scene renders the scenario that we would want to visually verify as we develop.

 ![Small Width Example](docs/images/StorybookSimpleExample.png)